-Graduate students in the Ed.D. program must complete the requirements for the degree within the six year period immediately preceding the awarding of the degree.
-An appeal process through WCSU's Graduate Council is available if a student needs to apply for an extension beyond this period of time.
+Graduate students in the Ed.D. program must complete the requirements for the degree within the six-year period immediately preceding the awarding of the degree.
+However, there are times when an extension through WCSU's Office of Graduate Studies is available if a student needs to request additional program completion time beyond the six-year limit.